Eacred/eacrwallet/rpc/jsonrpc/types/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/Eacred/eacrwallet/rpc/jsonrpc/types)

-Package types implements concrete types for marshalling to and from the dcrwallet JSON-RPC API.
+Package types implements concrete types for marshalling to and from the eacrwallet JSON-RPC API.
 A comprehensive suite of tests is provided to ensure proper functionality.

 The provided types are automatically registered with [dcrjson](https://github.com/Eacred/eacrd/tree/master/dcrjson) when the package is imported.
-Although this package was primarily written for dcrwallet, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from dcrwallet JSON-RPC requests and responses.
+Although this package was primarily written for eacrwallet, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from eacrwallet JSON-RPC requests and responses.

 Note that although it's possible to use this package directly to implement an